VasamPriyanka/SKMLI-159_SKILLRAACE/README.md

 PHASE-3:
 Health disorder Predictor Using Machine Learning(aims to implement a robust machine-learning model that can efficiently predict the disease of a human, based on the symptoms that he/she possesses.)

+PHASE-4:
+WINE QUALITY PREDICTOR USING M L
+Here we will predict the quality of wine on the basis of given features.
+We use the winequality dataset available on Internet for free.
+This dataset has the fundamental featureswhich are responsible for affecting the quality of the wine.
+By the use of several Machine learning models, we will predict the quality of the wine.